- The Bank of New York Mellon, Australia Branch (ARBN 084 066 419)

-If you are able to establish personal information that BNY Mellon holds is inaccurate, incomplete or out-of-date, then we will amend it.
-If you and BNY Mellon disagree about the accuracy, completeness or currency of our records, then you have the right to request that we note your disagreement on those records under the Australian Privacy Principles.
+If you are able to establish personal information that BNY Mellon holds is inaccurate, incomplete or out-of-date, then we will amend it and respond to your request within a reasonable time.
+If you and BNY Mellon disagree about the accuracy, completeness or currency of our records, then you have the right to request that we note your disagreement on those records under the APP.

 As with access requests, if the information that we hold about you is in relation to a trust of lending program then the relevant manager of that program may hold more information than we do.
 We may need to refer your request to the manager.
 You are free to make your correction request directly to that manager if you prefer.